ssilvestri15/NetflixTomatoeImdb/readme.md

 ##

-Made with ❤️ by Simone Silvestri and Matteo Ercolino
+Made with ❤️ by Simone Silvestri, Matteo Ercolino and Carmine Pastore